Selling your old iPhone can be a great way to afford a brand new one.

 Apple offers its own phone trade-in service for iPhone owners and for owners of Android handsets looking to switch.

 It's actually run by a third-party company, but can be accessed through Apple stores or by filling out an online form and posting your handset in for assessment and payment.
-You then get paid in Apple Store credit, which means in theory you could use your iPhone trade-in money for other Apple products.
+You then get paid in Apple Store credit, which means you can use your iPhone trade-in money for other Apple products.
 This does mean you're not getting cold, hard cash for your device.

 You're also not going to be getting much for your device.
-Apple specifically prices via individual IMEI numbers, which makes direct comparison of models and pricing difficult to entirely compare, but there's a huge red flag before you ever get to that stage.
-Apple only accepts trade-ins for "some" iPhone models, with older handsets only eligible for recycling rather than trading.
-Recycling your handset is free but gets you nothing, whereas trading in an eligible iPhone will get you "up to" $750 in Apple Store credit.
+Apple specifically prices via individual IMEI numbers, which makes direct comparison difficult, but there's a huge red flag before this: Apple only accepts trade-ins for some iPhone models, with older handsets only eligible for recycling rather than trading.
+Recycling your handset is free but gets you nothing, whereas trading in an eligible iPhone will get you "up to" $820 in Apple Store credit.
 You're not likely to get anywhere near this maximum with anything less than a pristine top-of-the-line model, however.

 While Apple's deal offers a lot of convenience, it's about the worst value in terms of making the most out of your iPhone investment.

-- Simple if you want to stay with your telco anyway
+- Simple if you want to stay with your telco provider

-- You lose all existing handset repayments/low value
+- You lose all the value from past handset repayments